Zach Cregger

 Zachary Michael Cregger (born March 1, 1981) is an American comedian, actor, and filmmaker.
 He is a founding member of the comedy troupe The Whitest Kids U' Know and starred in the sitcoms Friends with Benefits, Guys with Kids, and Wrecked.
-He wrote and directed the horror films Barbarian (2022) and Weapons (2025).
+He wrote and directed the horror films Barbarian (2022), Weapons (2025), and Resident Evil (2026), also producing the latter two.

 Early life and education

-Cregger was born in Arlington, Virginia.
+Cregger was raised in Arlington, Virginia.
 He performed in various local comedy and music groups before moving to Brooklyn, New York to attend the School of Visual Arts.